 - The inability to remain engaged, or becoming agitated and easily angered

 Why are Those in Long-Term Facilities at Higher Risk of Sexual Abuse?

-Elderly individuals typically opt for long-term care homes to assist in their day-to-day life, either because they can no longer care for themselves, or they would like the burden of doing so somewhat alleviated.
-This group then puts their trust in a facility of professionals that has agreed to care for them, and that is oftentimes where the abuse happens.
+Elderly individuals typically opt for long-term care homes to assist in their day-to-day life because they can no longer care for themselves or they would like the burden of doing so somewhat eased.
+The latter group puts their trust in a facility of professionals and that is often when abuse happens.
 Because nursing home patients are often ailing in health, they become vulnerable, easy targets in the eyes of predators.

-The second issue is related to staffing placement.
-A significant amount of predators are staff, volunteers, and visitors who have not been properly vetted for past sexual crimes.
+Experts link the second issue to staffing placement.
+Facilities that don’t properly vet their staff, volunteers, or visitors oten house a significant number of predators.
 By not creating a strict process for verifying background checks and criminal records, these facilities create unsafe environments for residents.

 What is the rate of Sexual Abuse in Residential Care Facilities?

-To further detail a WHO report released in 2017, statistics are provided below.
-It is important to note the number of cases of abuse is not completely accurate because many forms of abuse, including physical abuse but specifically sexual abuse, go unreported.
+To further detail a WHO report released in 2017, we have provided statistics below.
+It’s important to note the number of cases of abuse is not completely accurate because many forms of abuse, including physical abuse but specifically sexual abuse, go unreported.
 Nonetheless, the purpose of this study was to bring awareness to the fact that this is happening at alarming rates.
-More research must be conducted, but for the most part, participants reported:
+Specialists must conduct more research, but for the most part, participants reported:

 - Around 1 in 6 people 60 years and older experienced some form of abuse in community settings during the past year.